ChristopheRoblin/mjaed.githubpages.io/index.md

 ---
 layout: default
 title: Home
-description: Just the Docs is a responsive Jekyll theme with built-in search that is easily customizable and hosted on GitHub Pages.
+description: 'LiFx Documentation for making mods using the Life is Feudal: Extended server and client frameowrk'
 permalink: "/"

 ---